gitaroktato/cloud-capstone/documentation/README_2.md

 # Streaming and Batch Comparison

+## Considering type of data

+* Data has historical characteristics, so using batch processing suits better in this case.
+There's no necessity for near real-time data generation that stream processing provides.

+## Considering type of questions & computations

+* Hadoop map-reduce jobs provide better performance on these kind of calculations (minimum search, average, best from a given category).
+Since they're doing one big-bang map and reduce operation on the whole dataset.
+Spark's iterative micro-batch approach causes more computation overhead.
+The final results take longer to produce with stream processing, because all the data has to flow through the pipelines.
+Only after that we get the precise computation.

+* Spark Streaming would provide better results, if we would investigate best performing airports, carriers on a given short time window (e.g. today or yesterday), or if we would do a different time of computation (e.g. estimated delay based on real-time data.
+Weather condition, air traffic, historical information from HDFS etc.)

+## Considering development effort

+* Streaming provides faster feedback, than big batch processing jobs.
+It's easier to spot if something goes wrong.
+Since Kafka allows consumption of messages multiple times, by just using offsets and offset resets, streaming jobs can be executed on production-like big datasets on the fly.
+Mistakes are cheaper and fixes are easier.

+* Batch processes, like map-reduce jobs, are often debugged and tested over a small amount of dataset.
+Only after that they can be executed on larger portion of data.
+From that point developers have to rely on logging functionality to determine job execution history and fine-tune the computation.

 # Command Reference
 If the reader is interested, here are the commands that were used to submit Spark jobs.
 * [GitHub link for terminal commands](https://github.com/gitaroktato/cloud-capstone/blob/master/documentation/streaming_scrapbook.md)